paoloitaliani/Text-Classification/README.md

 model.compile(loss='categorical_crossentropy', optimizer='adam', metrics=['accuracy'])

 ```
-Below it is shown how the output from the output layer looks for a given document
+Below it is shown how the output from the output layer looks for a given document.

 ```python
 >>> model.predict(X_testtk[45:46])